ForgingAntiquity/forgingantiquity.github.io/conference.md

 10:00–10:35 Heather Greybehl, ‘Deception or Flattery: Imitations, Skeuomorphs, and Forgeries of Objects in the Classical and Hellenistic Greek World’

-10.35–11.10 Ken Sheedy, ‘Minting official “fakes” or the logic of plated coins’
+10.35–11.10 Ken Sheedy, Floriana Salvemini, Scott Olsen and Vladimir Luzin, ‘Minting official “fakes” or the logic of plated coins’

 11.10–11.30 Morning tea